Extremist Groups Are Joining Forces In The Wake Of Capitol Riots, Report Says

 According to the publication, Justin Thayer, head of the Georgia III percent Martyrs — the group that provided security for Rep. Marjorie Taylor Greene — said the groups are advocating for Georgia's secession from the union.

-The plan, Thayer said, is to argue for Georgia’s succession via two methods — through a constitutional amendment or the “the collapse of the American experiment.”
+The plan, Thayer said, is to argue for Georgia's succession via two methods — through a constitutional amendment or "the collapse of the American experiment."

 According to the AJC, the rise of conspiracy theories around the November election that saw Democrat Joe Biden defeat Donald Trump is pushing extremist groups with differing ideologies closer together.